-Florida gas station celebrates grand opening by offering $2.76 per gallon - NewsBreak
+Florida Gas station celebrates grand opening by offering $2.76 per gallon - NewsBreak

 PANAMA CITY BEACH, Fla. ( WMBB ) — People were actually happy to fill up their tanks with gas on Saturday morning, that’s because a new gas station arrived in town with deals to kick off their grand opening.

-A new 76 Gas Station with a daybreak market and convenience store celebrated its grand opening by offering people significantly cheaper gas prices.3-year-old dies after going over falls in North Carolina
+A new 76 Gas Station with a daybreak market and convenience store celebrated its grand opening by offering people significantly cheaper gas prices.

 “I actually thought it was $3 and some change when I seen $2 my initial reaction was I should have brought my suburban, I should have brought my dodge, I should have brought 4 or 5 other cars,” customer Lewis King Jr. said.